 “Insider trading” is a term that most investors have heard and usually associate with illegal conduct.
-Recent government actions, including the criminal case against Martha Stewart have enforced that view.
+Recent government actions, including the criminal case against Martha Stewart, have enforced that view.
 However, Martha Stewart was not convicted of insider trading; she was convicted for obstruction – lying to the SEC

 Legal Insider Trading

-However, the term “insider trading” also includes both legal conduct.
-The legal version is when corporate insiders, officers, directors, employees and large shareholders, buy and sell stock in their own companies.
-When corporate insiders trade in their own securities, they must report their trades to the SEC.
-Many investors and traders use this information to identify companies with investment potential, the theory being, if the insiders are buying the stock, they must know more about their company than everyone else, so it is a good idea to buy the stock.
+However, the term “insider trading” also includes legal conduct.
+The legal version is when corporate insiders, officers, directors, employees, and large shareholders, buy and sell stock in their own companies.
+When corporate insiders trade in their securities, they must report their trades to the SEC.
+Many investors and traders use this information to identify companies with investment potential, the theory being if the insiders are buying the stock, they must know more about their company than everyone else, so it is a good idea to buy the stock.

-Reports of transactions by insiders are filed with the SEC on Forms 3, 4 and 5, and the SEC has an excellent overview of these forms and the requirements for filing of same.
-Most of the internet based financial quote sites have insider trading information for each particular security.
+Reports of transactions by insiders are filed with the SEC on Forms 3, 4, and 5, and the SEC has an excellent overview of these forms and the requirements for the filing of same.
+Most of internet-based financial quote sites have information for each particular security.
 Visit Yahoo Finance and select a security, then select the menu choice for Insider Transactions.
 Here is the insider trading page for Citigroup for an example.

 Illegal Insider Trading

-The insider trading definition that we are concerned about is the buying or selling of a security, in breach of a fiduciary duty or other relationship of trust and confidence, while in possession of material, nonpublic information about the security.
-Over the last 10 years, the SEC and the courts have greatly expanded this definition, to include trading by individuals whose “relationship of trust” is so remote as to be non-existent, but that discussion is left for another day.
-While myself and most other securities attorneys believe that the concepts of insider trading have been expanded beyond all permissible bounds, the law today is that if material information about a company, or about the company’s stock, is obtained in violation of any duty to any person and used to trade, the trader is guilty of insider trading.
+The insider trading definition we are concerned about is the buying or selling of a security, in breach of a fiduciary duty or other relationship of trust and confidence, while possessing material, nonpublic information about the security.
+Over the last ten years, the SEC and the courts have greatly expanded this definition to include trading by individuals whose “relationship of trust” is so remote as to be non-existent, but that discussion is left for another day.
+While most other securities attorneys and I believe that the concepts of insider trading have been expanded beyond all permissible bounds, the law today is that if material information about a company, or about the company’s stock, is obtained in violation of any duty to any person and used to trade, the trader is guilty of insider trading.